-Dashavatara (also spelled Dashavatar) is a collective noun used for the 10 avatars (incarnations) of Lord Vishnu on the Earth.
-‘Dasha’ means ten and ‘Avatara’ means incarnation.
-The 4 of them took place in the Satya Yuga, 3 in Treta Yuga, 1 in Dvapara Yuga, 1 in Kali Yuga and 1 is yet to take place in Kali Yuga.
-There are believed to be a total of 24 Avatars of Lord Vishnu, but these 10 are principal incarnations and are more popular than others.
+Dashavatara (also spelled Dashavatar) is a collective noun used for the 10 avatars (incarnations) of Lord Vishnu on Earth.
+‘Dasha’ means ten, and ‘Avatara’ means incarnation.
+The four took place in the Satya Yuga, three in Treta Yuga, one in Dvapara Yuga, one in Kali Yuga, and one is yet to take place in Kali Yuga.
+There are believed to be a total of 24 Avatars of Lord Vishnu, but these 10 are principal incarnations and are more popular than the others.

 The 10 Avatars of Lord Vishnu (Dashavatara):